feathersjs/docs/guides/basics/hooks.md

 });
 ```

-Feathers comes with its own [error library](../../api/errors.md).
-Throwing a Feathers error allows us to return additional information and will make sure that the error will be formatter
 > __Note:__ Throwing an appropriate [Feathers errors](../../api/errors.md) allows to add more information and return the correc

-## Associating data

-Let's take our messages service from the previous chapter and add three things:

-1. Before the services `create` or `patch` is called we will add a `createdAt` and `updatedAt` property with the current date
-2. After a `find` (getting all messages) wrap the result in an object with a `data` property and some additional information.
-3. Whenever an error happens (e.g. when a message wasn't found), log it to the console

 ## Application hooks